 We all know that sub-par windows are one of the biggest culprits when it comes to energy loss in your home.

-It goes without saying that your house or flat should have double glazing if you want to make sure that you’re keeping the warmth in, and that thick curtains can make a huge difference too.
+It goes without saying that your house or flat should have double glazing if you want to make sure that you’re keeping the warmth in, and that thick curtains or blinds can make a huge difference too.

 However, something that you may not have considered is the windows themselves.